isVoid/blog/_technology/2021-01-02-PLFirstClassObject.md

 the *current* environment of evaluation has `a_dog` bound to "Milo".
 However, the actual evaluation of `my_action` used the environment at which the function is defined.
 Evaluating a funtion under the environment where it is *defined*, is called **Lexical scope** rules.
-Most modern programming languages follows this rule.
+Most modern programming languages follow this rule.

 It has many benefits, one of them is that one can easily understands the